-The College’s clinical research endeavors encompass areas such as: patient care, disease prevention, oral/microbiology, biomaterials, and immunology.
-The College continues to focus on identifying service areas that provide resources for clinical and translational research needs in the community.
+The college’s clinical research endeavors encompass areas such as: patient care, disease prevention, oral/microbiology, biomaterials, and immunology.
+The college continues to focus on identifying service areas that provide resources for clinical and translational research needs in the community.

 National Institutes of Health (NIH) Definition of Clinical and/or Human Subject Research.
 Determining the type of clinical research being proposed or conducted can be complex.
 The NIH website provides a detailed definition and categorization for clinical studies.
-These definitions are commonly adopted by the University.
+These definitions are commonly adopted by the university.

-CTSI develops research support strategy and executes that strategy to improve the clinical and translational science environment at the University.
+CTSI develops research support strategy and executes that strategy to improve the clinical and translational science environment at the university.
 It also supports the development of clinical, laboratory and population-based science, while supporting researchers, trainees and community members in their efforts to accelerate discoveries toward better health.
 The CTSI website reflects the many resources available to faculty, staff and students conducting clinical research.

 The OCR was formed in conjunction with UF CTSI to provide holistic services for the implementation of all clinical and/or human subject research.